dadarlodev/dadarlodev/README.md

 # Hello Friend.

 My name's Jordan.
 I'm a software developer and technical skills coach from Manchester, UK.
-In regards to personal projects, I work mainly with Python and have a vast interest in automation, machine learning and cyber security.
+I work mainly with Python and have a vast interest in automation, machine learning and cyber security.

 ---
 <div align="center">